-1. What was your most difficult event promoting?
+1. What was the most difficult event you promoted?
 What made it difficult?

 The most difficult event promoting for me was a Carnival that was set for the town.
 What made it difficult was the lack of sponsorship money from local businesses, especially during these economic trying times.
 Therefore, our promoting was limited to basically free advertising.

 A Wedding because the bride kept changing her mind of what she wanted!

 Getting people to stop and listen, they have places to go trains to catch so having the children do it was a great way to get peoples attention pull on their heartstrings but also something positive and educational for the kids also.

 SF Chefs partnered with the Giants and it was a kind of event that was first of its kind at the ballpark.
 Audience was unfamiliar and didn't know how to receive it at first.
 It was hard getting them to buy into something like this.
 Easy onsite.
 Most difficult produce is SF Chefs 2012 union square, the complexity of it with the size, restaurants, wineries, and number of days, and logistics of Union Square management.

 Bay Area Science Festival in November.
 The size and complexity of the coordinating roughly 150 exhibitors and 10 sponsors, but the unpredictable weather called for a rain plan and complete change of floor plan last minute.